Welcome to

 It is because of these allegedly similar effects between parent compounds and newly created RCs, that we are confronted with one of the primary dangers of RC production: Black market distributors who are looking to make an easy profit by selling compounds.
 If most researchers are unable to differentiate between the illegal compound and its newly formulated legal RC counterpart without expensive laboratory equipment, then why wouldn’t the distributor simply sell the RC equivalent?
 Indeed, this is happening more and more often and many researchers unknowingly purchase a cheaper, chemically similar substance than the one that was initially advertised to them, resulting in occasional unpredictable and unpleasant effects.

-What Are Some of the Risks?
+What Are Some of the Risks of Research Chemicals?

 As was stated earlier, the most common deterrent seems to be the possibility of unknown long-term effects.
 If the compound was only synthesized for the first time within the last few years, how can anyone possibly know if there are any serious ill-effects that will occur 15 or 20 years after research?
 Just because compounds are somewhat similar chemically, it does not guarantee that the long-term effects are the same.

 Another potential danger is the possibility of unpredictable effects.
-An experiment that reacts one way to a parent compound, will likely not react exactly the same way to a more recently created analog.
+An experiment that reacts one way to a parent compound, will likely not react exactly the same way to a more recently created analogue.
 Though the difference is usually slight, sometimes it is enough to result in unpleasant effects.

 One of the lesser-known causes for concern is the possibility of an allergy when handling a specific chemical.
-Though it is exceedingly rare, there have been instances where researchers who tolerated one particular compound, may be allergic to an analog RC.
+Though it is exceedingly rare, there have been instances where researchers who tolerated one particular compound, may be allergic to an analogue RC.
 Chemical allergies can be very difficult to address, which is why it is usually advisable to initially conduct research with a very small amount as an allergy test, especially if the researcher is prone to allergies.

 How Will a Researcher Know if an RC Will Have an Unpleasant Effect if the Parent Compound Was Well Tolerated?